openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/4_names.rst

 A signature may contain a *parameter list* that specifies an identifier of each parameter name, and the type of each parameter.
-The type of each parameter must be explicitly defined.
-If *parameter list* is omitted then the function or method has no parameters.
+The type of each parameter must be defined explicitly.
+If *parameter list* is omitted, then the function or method has no parameters.

 .. code-block:: abnf